 The compact version of the Library in the Title Editor provides the same comprehensive access to your media as the full version.
-See Chapter 2 for full information.

 Adding Library media to a title

 To add a video or photo to the title, drag it from the Library into the Edit Window.
 The new element is created at a default size where you drop it in the Edit Window.
 You can then move, resize or rotate it as you like.